doctore/Spring5Microservices/README.md

 information initially included.
 <br><br>

-In the nex picture you will see a communication diagram of all microservices described above:
+In the next picture you will see a communication diagram of all microservices described above:

 ![Alt text](/documentation/CommunitationDiagram.png?raw=true "Communication diagram")